AlanLuu/lox-go/README.md

     - Set an element: `dict[key] = value;`
     - Merge two dictionaries together: `dict | dict2`
         - If a key exists in both `dict` and `dict2`, the key in the merged dictionary becomes associated with the value from `dict2`
-    - The following cannot be used as dictionary keys: dictionary, list
+    - The following cannot be used as dictionary keys: dictionary, list, set
     - Besides these operations, dictionaries also have some methods associated with them:
         - `dictionary.clear()`, which removes all keys from the dictionary
         - `dictionary.containsKey(key)`, which returns `true` if the specified key exists in the dictionary and `false` otherwise